FactorioSharp/FactorioRconSharp/FactorioRconSharp/README.md

 Provide an RCON client for Factorio in C#.
 This library provides two clients:
-- a low-level client that provides direct access to the factorio console
+- `FactorioRemoteConsole`: a low-level client that provides direct access to the factorio console, it allows to execute any string in the Factorio console through the RCON connection.
-- a high-level client that encapsulates the features accessible through the command console and structures the input and outputs of the command
+- `FactorioRconClient`: a high-level client that exposes the runtime API model as C# symbols to help explore and type check the commands being executed

 ## Quick start